 house itself from Michael McGrath in 2005.
 Some of the Barrett

-land and much of the surrounding land is still farmed by Patrick, the
+land and much of the surrounding land was farmed by Patrick until 2012, the

 third generation McGrath to do so since 1905.
 SOH built a new

 house for Michael at the rear of the Barrett property and he moved from

 the Barrett Farm house into his new house in November 2005.
 Michael was a great neighbor helping with various house projects, landscaping,